Semi-Horned Oblong Versatile Eating Ladle

 pleasure challenge of trying to thread the end of the cord through a small hole in handle before wrapping it up.

-And, while I haven’t experienced this myself, word has it that if you try to carry it onto an airplane, the TSA will take it away from you.
+Word has it that if you try to carry it onto an airplane, the TSA will take it away from you — though I haven’t experienced this myself.

-I’ll be bringing it along on our upcoming Trip Around the World, but I’ll keep it in the checked luggage.
+I’ll carried it on our Trip Around the World, and it came in handy every once in a while.